 Q: Gary V said I should be posting 20 pieces of content every day/week.
 How accurate is that?

 A: That’s specifically relevant to B2C.
-In B2B, less frequent, but higher quality posts are better.
+For B2B marketing, it's the opposite - less frequent, but higher quality posts tend to perform better.

 Q: Is content marketing ONLY about blog posts?

 A: For most B2B companies, yeah.
 Written blog content (guides, articles, that kinda stuff) is the way to go.
 Your audience is more about learning and education, and less about motivational posts on social media.

 Youtube content can also get you some real results, but that usually takes a much bigger investment than written content, so most smaller companies tend to avoid it.

 Q: Why am I not seeing results with my content marketing?

 A: That’s a tough one since it’s very situation-based.
 Usually, though, it’s one of the following: